 This recipe can be made ahead and stored in the fridge or freezer.
-Swap it for your drive-thru version and you’ll save your arteries and your wallet.
+Swap it for your drive-thru version, and you’ll save your arteries and your wallet.

 4. On-the-Go Smoothie

 If you own a blender, you can make a quick and easy smoothie that you can drink on your commute.
 Start with a milk base of your choice.
-Add to it frozen berries, bananas, chia seeds, flax seeds.
+Add to it frozen berries, bananas, chia seeds, and flax seeds.
 Toss in a handful of fresh spinach and/or carrot shreds.

 Finish off with a sprinkle of cinnamon and ¼ teaspoon of vanilla extract.
 Top with walnuts for extra crunch and heart-healthy nutrients.

 Whole-grain bread contains heart-healthy fiber and helps keep you full.
 Two slices of toast topped with avocado, peanut butter, or even tomato and Greek yogurt, makes a great breakfast that is both filling and heart-healthy.

 If you’ve got a little time to get ready in the morning, consider making an omelet.
 In a small bowl, whisk together two eggs and your choice of diced vegetables.
 Pour into a pan and cook on medium heat until the eggs are bubbly and pulling up at the edges.

 Flip one side of the omelet onto the other, then flip the entire omelet over to finish cooking.
 Top with cheese and/or salsa.